awsdocs/iam-user-guide/doc_source/id_roles_use_passrole.md

 To pass a role \(and its permissions\) to an AWS service, a user must have permissions to *pass the role* to the service\.
 This helps administrators ensure that only approved users can configure a service with a role that grants permissions\.
 To allow a user to pass a role to an AWS service, you must grant the `PassRole` permission to the user's IAM user, role, or group\.

-When a user passes a role ARN as a parameter to any API that uses the role to assign permissions to the service, the service checks whether that user has the `iam:PassRole` permission\.
+A user can pass a role ARN as a parameter in any API operation that uses the role to assign permissions to the service\.
+The service then checks whether that user has the `iam:PassRole` permission\.
 To limit the user to passing only approved roles, you can filter the `iam:PassRole` permission with the `Resources` element of the IAM policy statement\.

 **Example 1**
 Imagine that you want to grant a user the ability to pass any of an approved set of roles to the Amazon EC2 service upon launching an instance\.
 You need three elements:

 + An IAM *permissions policy* attached to the role that determines what the role can do\.
-Scope permissions to only the actions that the role needs to perform, and to only the resources that the role needs for those actions\.
+Scope permissions to only the actions that the role must perform, and to only the resources that the role needs for those actions\.
 You can use AWS managed or customer\-created IAM permissions policy\.

   ```
   {